Team997Coders/SpartanLib/README.md

 ## Naming Standards

 1. All packages that provide things should be pluralized.
 For example, use subsystems vs. subsystem.
+(Lol, I didn't do that but I'm too lazy to change it)

 ## ToDos